-Mediums are repurposed by altering function to explore identity, ideology, and equality.
-As a multidisciplinary artist, my practice incorporates drawings, sculpture, site-specific installations, objects, video, and audio.
-Art translates when words become inadequate.
+Mediums are repurposed by altering function to explore identity, ideology, and inequality.
+As a multidisciplinary artist, my practice incorporates drawings, sculpture, site-specific installations, objects, digital, video, and audio.
+Inspiration, investigation, research, writing, and discovery dictate the final form.